-- (i) Subject to the specifications of this clause, casual employees are entitled to leave work or to not be available to attend work, for the purposes of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work.
-In the absence of agreement, an employee is entitled to not be available to attend work for up to ten days per occasion. - (iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
+- Subject to the notice and evidence requirements in subclause (d), casual employees are entitled to not be available to attend work for the purpose of this clause. - (ii) The employer and an employee are to agree on the period the employee is entitled to not be available to attend work. - (iii) The employer must not fail to re-engage a casual employee because the employee has accessed the entitlement provided for in this clause.
 The rights of an employer to engage or not engage a casual employee are otherwise not affected.